airr-community/airr-standards/docs/datarep/receptor.rst

 never complete and its efficiency is rather low for loci like TRA.
-Such dual-expressing cells can technically be accommodated in the current AIRR Schema as an individual ``Cell`` object can link to more than two rearrangemts and to more than a single ``Receptor``.
+Such dual-expressing cells can technically be accommodated in the current AIRR Schema as an individual ``Cell`` object can link to more than two rearrangements and to more than a single ``Receptor``.
 In the case of two potential receptors, both MAY be created as objects, if the general annotation rules are met for each of them.
-Note that the annotation of cell-based reactivity information is handled by the :ref:`CellReactivitySchema` object.
+Note that the annotation of cell-based reactivity information is handled by the :ref:`ReactivitySchema` object.

 Representation of bi-specific antibodies